MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Invoke-Command.md

 This command shows how to use the **AllowRedirection** and **SessionOption** parameters to manage URI redirection in a remote command.

-The first command uses the New-PSSessionOption cmdlet to create a **PSSessionOpption** object that it saves in the $Max variable.
+The first command uses the New-PSSessionOption cmdlet to create a **PSSessionOption** object that it saves in the $Max variable.
 The command uses the **MaximumRedirection** parameter to set the **MaximumConnectionRedirectionCount** property of the **PSSessionOption** object to 1.

 The second command uses the **Invoke-Command** cmdlet to run a **Get-Mailbox** command on a remote server running Microsoft Exchange Server.